Enneagram TLDR

 Fri Feb 10 2023

-The Enneagram is a personality typing system that categorizes people into nine different types based on their core motivations, fears, and desires.
-Each type has its own distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.
+It is based on core motivations, fears, and childhood trauma.
+Each Enneagram type has distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.

 The Nine Enneagram Types